 In a lot of ways, the story is effectively over when early on the killer is revealed and arrested.
 It's at this point you realize none of the disappearances were even connected.
 It's a bit of a letdown.
 As was all the girls getting a text saying, "YOU WILL PAY."

 When Sosi, who is pregnant, is the first to get the text, it made you wonder if the killer is going after pregnant girls.
 Elle was pregnant when she got shoved off the cliff, everyone thought Monica was pregnant when she got attacked in the woods, and now Sosi returns pregnant and she gets a text, too.
 But when all the other girls get the same text that kills that idea.

 Up until the moment the only character that was repeatedly told "YOU WILL PAY" was Lucas.
 It could have been a good twist if this was all happening because he was such a callous horndog when he was a teenager.
 Now someone was trying to make him pay.

-Another reason it was a let down is right after that the killer is revealed and it's obvious they had nothing to do with the text message.
+Another reason it was a letdown is because right after that, the killer is revealed and it's obvious they had nothing to do with the text message.
 It might have been a better idea if they had revealed who the killer was in the last few pages of the book.
-Instead there was a plot involving Bernadette, her sister, Annette and Lucas' stepmother, Naomi.
-It was another WTF moments and didn't make much sense.
+Instead, there was a plot involving Bernadette, her sister, Annette and Lucas' stepmother, Naomi.
+It was another WTF moment and didn't make much sense.
 It's never good when characters do something that makes no sense, at all.

-It's a shame the ending is so weak, because it's a great page-turner until it all starts falling apart.
-If the ending had been better I'd rate this book with five stars, but because of the ending I would only give it for stars.
+It's a shame the ending is so weak because it's a great page-turner until it all starts falling apart.
+If the ending had been better I'd rate this book with five stars, but because of the ending, I would only give it four stars.
 It draws you into the story and you keep reading wanting to know the truth, but once you find out the truth it doesn't really make much sense.